lixilinx/FilterbanksBestPractices/README.md

 <img src="https://github.com/lixilinx/PracticalFilterbanks/blob/main/measured_and_predicted_phases.svg" width="400" />

-[The same script](https://github.com/lixilinx/PracticalFilterbanks/blob/main/structural_bias_of_phase.m) also demonstrates how to exploit this knowledge for accurate phase unwrapping.
-Removal of these biases lets us deal with the inherent transient properties of phases, and leads to consistently and significantly cleaner unwrapping across all the frequencies.
+[The same script](https://github.com/lixilinx/PracticalFilterbanks/blob/main/structural_bias_of_phase.m) also demonstrates how to exploit these structural biases for accurate phase unwrapping.
+Removal of these biases lets us deal with the inherent transient properties of phases, and leads to consistently and significantly cleaner phase unwrapping across all the frequencies.

 <img src="https://github.com/lixilinx/PracticalFilterbanks/blob/main/phase_unwrapping_std.svg" width="400" />

 ### DCT filterbank for tasks like AEC?

-DCT filterbanks like lapped transform are widely used in subband codec.
-One common mistake for beginners is to use those critically decimated DCT filterbanks, designed for subband codec, for other tasks like AEC.
+DCT filterbanks like lapped transform are widely used in audio and image subband codecs.
+One common mistake for beginners is to use those critically decimated DCT filterbanks, designed for a subband codec, for other tasks like AEC.
 This cannot work well as the aliasing due to downsampling is too high.
-Then there is another myth stating that DCT filterbanks cannot be used for AEC.
+Then, somehow this prompts one myth stating that DCT filterbanks cannot be used for AEC.
 Neither is this true.
 Actually, an oversampled DCT filterbank works for AEC as well as any good oversampled DFT filterbanks.
 [This script](https://github.com/lixilinx/FilterbanksBestPractices/blob/main/dct_filterbank_for_aec.m) compares critically decimated and oversampled DCT filterbanks to produce the following plot.
 The critically decimated one clearly suffers a lot from aliasing, while the oversampled one does not.

 <img src="https://github.com/lixilinx/FilterbanksBestPractices/blob/main/dct_filterbank_for_aec.svg" width="400" />

 ### Special designs: wavelet, quadrature mirror filter (QMF), customized, nonsubsampled and nonuniform filterbanks

 Discrete wavelet and QMF are DFT filterbanks with T=2, thus having the two modulation sequences, [1,1] for low pass (LP) filters and [1,-1] for high pass (HF) filters.
-There are four big groups of QMFs: critically decimated (B=2) or oversampled (B=1); two possible phases for the modulation sequence of HP analysis filter, [1,-1,1,-1,...] or [-1,1,-1,1,...].
-See the [QMF examples](https://github.com/lixilinx/FilterbanksBestPractices/blob/main/qmf_examples.m).
+This observation is insightful.
+It lets us to group all these designs to four big buckets: critically decimated (B=2) or oversampled (B=1); two possible phases for the modulation sequence of HP analysis filter, [1,-1,1,-1,...] or [-1,1,-1,1,...].
+Text books only treat a subset of all the possible designs.
+See the [QMF examples](https://github.com/lixilinx/FilterbanksBestPractices/blob/main/qmf_examples.m) for details.

 Nonsubsampled filterbanks are the ones with B=1, i.e., no downsampling.
 See the [QMF examples](https://github.com/lixilinx/FilterbanksBestPractices/blob/main/qmf_examples.m) and the [nonuniform example](https://github.com/lixilinx/FilterbanksBestPractices/blob/main/a_nonuniform_design.m).

 Nonuniform filterbanks can be built from uniform ones by either splitting certain bands, e.g., the wavelet packet decomposition (WPD), or merging certain bands, e.g., the [nonuniform example](https://github.com/lixilinx/FilterbanksBestPractices/blob/main/a_nonuniform_design.m).

 My method also supports customized designs.
-You just need to specify the Gamma matrix.
-See the [nonuniform example](https://github.com/lixilinx/FilterbanksBestPractices/blob/main/a_nonuniform_design.m), where the modulation sequences are that of DFT's shifted by 0.5 bin to get rid of the DC and Nyquist bins in the DFT filterbanks.
+See the [nonuniform example](https://github.com/lixilinx/FilterbanksBestPractices/blob/main/a_nonuniform_design.m), where the modulation sequences are that of DFT's shifted by 0.5 bin to get rid of the real-valued DC and Nyquist bins in an ordinary DFT filterbanks (yes, sometimes we feel better after removing those two abrupt real-valued bins).
+Unlike the GDFT modulation sequences, I do not include the 0.5 sample shift.
+Thus, we are designing a new unnamed filterbank.
+Following the code, we identify the period of the modulation sequences, the Gamma matrix, and then proceed as usual to design the filterbanks.

 The [QMF examples](https://github.com/lixilinx/FilterbanksBestPractices/blob/main/qmf_examples.m) generates the following designs: